awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

    UAhJ3nXIkIbG7Ucv9cOEpCf%2Fg23ijRgILIBQ%3D%3D%22%7D
    ```

-   The response from the federation endpoint is a JSON document with an `SigninToken` value\.
+   The response from the federation endpoint is a JSON document with a `SigninToken` value\.
 It will look similar to the following example\.

    ```
    {"SigninToken":"*** the SigninToken string ***"}